mizu.js

 Modifiers

 .type["text" | "form" | "json" | "xml"] Format body with specified type.
-Multiple usage of this modifier can result in unexpected behavior. .header[boolean=true] Automatically set Content-Type header when using a .type modifier.
+This modifier should not be used multiple times. .header[boolean=true] Automatically set Content-Type header when using a .type modifier.

 • text: set Content-Type: text/plain.